Kadal (2013 film): Critical response

 Kadal received mixed reviews from critics.
 At DNA India, critic Mahalakshmi Prabhakaran quoted, "A poignant film", further adding, "The only drawback of the movie might be the fact that it drags towards the end.
 Else, go and watch Kadal.
 It is a beautifully made film.".
 On the contrary, Indiaglitz stated, "Too obvious to be an entertainer, too downplayed to be a classic" and added (that the film was) "overly commercial and no real Mani Ratnam effect".
 However, the Telugu version was reviewed contrary by the same source stating, "With a beautiful story and an imaginative screenplay, Kadal is a breathtaking film topped with fine performances which convey a range of emotions; the film weaves a number of immensely watchable scenes."
 Radhika Rajamani of Rediff quoted, "Kadal has all the elements of a regular entertainer but has nothing new in terms of a story" thereby summarising, "Kadal has nothing new to offer".
-Shekhar of OneIndia said, "Kadali is a beautiful romance drama with some commercial ingredients like action and punch dialogues."
 T.S.
 Sudhir at Firstpost stated, "Mani Ratnam's Kadal leaves viewers at sea".
 Nandini Ramnath at Livemint noted, "Kadal is not a perfect storm, but it's far from a sinking proposition.
 It floats comfortably midstream, coasting along on the strength of attractive actors and visuals."
 However, she added more by stating, "A predictable story layered with strong performances" At Deccan Chronicle, Khalid Mohamed wrote, "Well, Mani still matters".

 Simon Foster of Special Broadcasting Service noted: "Though lovingly cinematic in parts, it’s a dramatically shallow exploration of exploitable themes; a visual feast that will leave audiences intellectually under-nourished."
 M. Suganth of The Times of India noted, "Kadal's flaws are even more glaring.
 It is a failure for Mani Ratnam the storyteller, saved only to a certain extent by his visual flair."
 The critical review board at Behindwoods quoted, "Technically brilliant, but wanting in Mani Ratnam's magic".
 Sify reviewed, "Straight off the bat, Mani Ratnam's Kadal is nowhere in the league of his earlier films."
 However, applauded other aspects stating, "Rajiv Menon's striking camerawork, AR Rahman's music is one of the major plus of the film".
 Sahara Samay attributed the film title stating, "Confusion lasts like a sea.
 At the end the, movies seems like a tussle between fishing net and church."
 However, they added, "The music by A.R.
 Rahman is good and cinematography is at its best."
 Sangeetha Devi Dundoo of The Hindu who reviewed the Telugu version said, "Kadali is a visual and musical treat but content wise, the sailing isn't smooth."
 Vivek Ramz of In noted, "Kadal is a tiring watch and recommended only for die-hard Mani Ratnam fans."